frostnova721/AnimeStream-electron/readme.md

 Currently, you can enjoy anime content from the following sources:

 - **Gogo**
-- ~~Animepahe~~ (will be removed on next release)

 ## Known Issues

 Ofcourse there are issues(a lot) some of the major stuffs are:

-- **Animepahe server unavailable:** The api of Animepahe has been modified and now is inaccessible.
-This source will be removed on next release.

 - **Episode Selection Glitch:** Occasionally, the wrong anime gets selected when choosing an episode.
-This issue will be fixed soon!.
+This issue will be fixed soon (i hope)!.

 *Pro Tip: Dont use MAL as database(It doesnt work well with my concept).*